GuidoTapia/unsplash-react-app/README.md

 ## Project Setup

-Once you downloaded this project first run `yarn intall` command to get all the needed dependencies You will also need to create an `.env` file using as reference `.env.example`, you can alse have multilpe .env files for different environements or modes, more info on https://vitejs.dev/guide/env-and-mode
+Once you downloaded this project first run `yarn intall` command to get all the needed dependencies.

+You will also need to create an `.env` file using as reference `.env.example`, you can alse have multilpe .env files for different environements or modes, more info on https://vitejs.dev/guide/env-and-mode

 ## Running Project